 The purpose of the Life skills Microcredit Mother's Groups is to ensure the sustainability of the students' continued education through the mothers' monthly support meetings.
 These meetings teach mothers to become self-reliant on a personal and financial level.
 These groups impact not only the individual families but the whole village community.

-Currently Her International supports 930 mothers in 29 groups in the Dang region of Nepal.
+Currently Her International, in partnership with our on-the-ground Nepali partner organization, Creating Possibilities, supports 980 mothers in 32 groups in the Dang region of Nepal.

 HOW IT WORKS

 When a group of at least 25 women in a village choose to come together, they can apply to Her to become a Life skills Microcredit Group.
 Her offers foundational organizational support, training and advice however each group is independent, establishing their own rules, deciding their monthly donation, and electing their group's officers.

 After successfully running their program for one year, Her offers the group a motivational incentive, thus enhancing their communal lending fund.
 The microcredit fund offers the women more opportunities to start their own business and the group setting gives them the knowledge and support to follow that dream.
 This peer support has made Her International's microcredit groups extremely successful.
 Since their inception in 2009, there has not been a single loan default!

 Her International also uses the monthly meetings to host public awareness sessions on topics such as domestic abuse, the value of education for women, mental health, how to vote, etc.

 BENEFITS OF OUR MICROCREDIT PROGRAM

 Increases the quality of life of the whole family through the discussion of family related issues and the monthly awareness topics.

 Changes the status of women from a submissive stance to decision makers working towards the betterment of all members within their group, family and community.

 Provides various livelihood opportunities, which gives women financial capabilities to run their households with self-confidence.